 In less trivial cases you'll see an error message when the script is running, and it may be not as informative.
 The worst case is code that gives no error message at all, but just does not do what it should, or even crashes or freezes.
 Don't panic: Any programmer encounters such issues all the time.
 Beginners can often not imagine that they made a mistake, and suspect a Zorro bug.
 Seasoned programmers are used to bugs in their code and know how to find and fix them.
 So get out of beginner mode as soon as possible.
 Utilize the many books and online seminars about the C language and script writing with Zorro.
 If you cannof find a bug in your script, check also your historical data - maybe it has gaps, outliers, or irregular time stamps that cause strange results.
 If you're really stuck, we provide a script fixing service.
 But first try to solve the problem on your own.

-The script and line in question is printed in the error message.
+Error messages at compiling the script are syntax errors.
+The line in question is printed in the error message.
 This makes those errors easy to identify and fix, even for a beginner.
-You should not need help with syntax errors.
+If you cannot find the error in the displayed line, scan the previous part of the code for missing brackets or semicolons.
+You should not need help with fixing syntax errors.
 If you do, start over with a C tutorial or book.

-If you see a runtime error message (like "Error 123: ....") in the message window, but have no clue at which part of your code the problem happens, the quickest way to find it is placing watch("?...") statements before suspicious places.
-The parameter is then displayed at the end of the error mesage.
+If you see a runtime error message in the message window, but have no clue at which part of your code the problem happens, the quickest way to find it is placing watch("?...") statements at suspicious places.
+The given parameter is then displayed at the end of the error mesage.
 For instance, watch("?10") will add a (10) at the end of all subsequent error messages, and watch("?TEST") will add (TEST).
-You can remove the statements when the error is fixed.
+You can remove the statements when the error is found and fixed.

 If you trade live and see an error message beginning with an exclamation mark "!", it's a message from your broker, often giving the reason for not opening or closing a trade.
 For details, see Log about a list of all possible messages in a live trading session.